During the years before the Revolution, the photographic work of

 Next up: White sand beaches and ocean waves.
 Upon arrival in Trinidad, your Authentic Cuba Tours guide will assist you in checking in to the Trinidad del Mar, a full service, beachfront hotel accented with vibrant, tropical colors.
 Enjoy a swim in either the sea or the pool before a relaxing dinner at the hotel (all meals included in your Trinidad del Mar package).

-World Heritage Site Visit: Trinidad & The Valley of Sugar Mills
+Day 6: Thursday, 20 April, 2017 UNESCO Sites: Trinidad & The Valley of Sugar Mills

 Morning: You’ll hardly believe you are still in the 21st century as you spend your morning on a guided cultural tour of Trinidad.